Your NSSF deduction

 Direct Impact on Employee Contributions

-Kenyan workers now face higher mandatory NSSF deductions from their February 2023 payslips, with most employees seeing 2-6% increases in monthly contributions depending on their salary brackets.
-The PAYE system integrates these via the KRA iTax portal, where employers report and deduct NSSF alongside PAYE, NHIF, and Housing Levy.
+Kenyan workers now face higher mandatory NSSF deductions from their February 2026 payslips, with higher earners seeing the biggest rise in monthly contributions.
+The PAYE system integrates these via the KRA iTax portal, where employers report and deduct NSSF alongside PAYE, SHIF, and Housing Levy.
 Workers can view updates directly on their payslips or the NSSF portal.

-For an average worker earning KSh 50,000, the deduction rises to KSh 1,400 from KSh 1,040 under the old rates.
-This reflects the new NSSF rates under Tier I and Tier II, capped at the KSh 7,000 wage threshold with 6% contribution.
+For an average worker earning KSh 50,000, the deduction rises to KSh 3,000 from KSh 2,160 under the previous phase.
+This reflects the new NSSF rates under Tier I and Tier II, with the upper earnings limit raised to KSh 108,000 at the 6% rate.
 Employers match these amounts, boosting total social security funding.

 The NSSF portal shows a screenshot example of updated contribution history, helping track employee deductions.
 Mobile app notifications alert users to rollout changes, including statements of account.
 This digital shift aids retirement planning amid rising payroll deductions.